haraldfianbakken/dsc-workshop/README.md

 4. <a href="04.md">Composite resources</a>
 5. <a href="05.md">Pull server - Extended</a>
 6. <a href="06.md">Azure Automation</a>
-7. Working with DSC + Git pull-requests in DevOps
+7. Working with DSC + Git pull-requests in DevOps (Will only be shown at demo)

+Slides and recording will be available for participants.